Reflecting Upon Irreducible Mind

 of his/her own recollected memories.
 But if memories are stored, and

-most likely they are (though not a hundred percent likely...), then the
+most likely they are (though not a hundred percent likely...), then

 http://www.scientificamerican.com/article.cfm?id=the-memory-code-extended

-The point is that some of the phenomena that Julio includes in this
+The point is that some of the phenomena that Julio includes

-them by inference of its
+only know them by inference of its

-manifestations, but we can't "see" them
+manifestations, but we can't

-directly (precisely, because they're subjective!).
+"see" them directly (precisely, because they're subjective!).

-This is way I consider Julio's distinction problematic (even if
+This is way I consider Julio's distinction problematic (even

-useful in some contexts).
+if useful in some contexts).

-When it comes to consciousness, all that I can say for sure
+When it comes to consciousness, all that I can say for

-is that I experience it.
+sure is that I experience it.
 I have it.
 I experience qualia.
 So in regards

 to myself, I can say that I have an objective brain and I believe I have